naturalblaze/lab-setup-ubuntu-kvm/Optional_Installs.md

   * Key: <YOUR-KEY-HERE>

-* Create a local directory and clone down the GitHub repo
+* Clone down the GitHub repo `(or fork the repo to your own GitHub space if you want to do you own testing)`

 ```bash
 git clone git@github.com:naturalblaze/lab-setup-ubuntu-kvm.git